-That means that the director is independent within the meaning of:
+A director is independent if he or she falls within the meaning of:

-- o Section 1.4 of National Instrument 52-110 Audit Committees o National Policy 58-201 - Corporate Governance Guidelines - Lead director Since the executive chair is not independent a lead director is appointed.
+- o Section 1.4 of National Instrument 52-110 Audit Committees - o National Policy 58-201 Corporate Governance Guidelines - Lead director Since the executive chair is not independent a lead director is appointed.
 Mr. Magee is independent and lead director of the board.
 His mandate is set out in written terms of reference at Schedule B. As lead director he; - o chairs in camera sessions of independent directors after board meetings - o where necessary calls meetings of independent directors - o is a member of all board committees